 The Road to the Isles, the Scottish Highlands

-Simple but spectacular, this route, beginning in the town of Fort William, will take you past Ben Nevis.
+Simple but spectacular, this route, beginning in the town of Fort William, will give you magnificent views of Scotland’s highest mountain - Ben Nevis.
 The road is short, but full of twists and turns, and suits a more experienced driver.
 Try to time your arrival so that you reach the end point of Arisaig in Lochaber just before sunset.
 The views of the coast are jaw dropping, and you can watch the sun sinking behind the islands of Eigg and Skye.

 Melton Mowbray and the East Midlands